cryptomator/cryptomator.github.io/content/terms.en.md

 You have the right to revoke this contract within fourteen days without giving reasons.
 The revocation period is fourteen days from the date of conclusion of the contract.

-In order to exercise your right of revocation, you must inform us by means of a clear statement (e.g., a letter, fax, or email sent by post) of your decision to revoke this contract.
+In order to exercise your right of revocation, you must inform us by means of a clear statement (e.g., a letter, fax, or email) of your decision to revoke this contract.
 You can use the attached sample revocation form for this purpose, but this is not mandatory.

 Skymatic GmbH<br/>
 Grantham-Allee 2-8<br/>